legendPerceptor/legendPerceptor.github.io/_posts/2023-02-15-how-to-setup-openai.md

 DALLE-2 Brief Intro
 ======
 Here is a simplified high level illustration of how it looks inside DALLE.
-There is one important question, why not directly decode the text embedding but going through a Prior and a Image Embedding?
-The authors noted much better results whhen using the additional Prior model using CLIP.
+There is one important question, why not directly decode the text embedding but going through a Prior and an Image Embedding?
+The authors noted much better results when using the additional Prior model using CLIP.

 ![DALLE illustration](https://i.ibb.co/kMw0g80/diffusionmodel.jpg)